SarvarKh/Tic-Tac-Toe-with_Ruby/README.md

 6. To win the game, a player must fill out a line with his symbol vertically, horizontally, or diagonally.
 7. A draw is reached when neither player manages the above and the grid is filled.

+## How to run test?

+1. Follow Getting Started section to download the game
+2. Open/navigate to the project directory in your terminal
+3. Run rspec in your terminal to see if the test cases passes your RSpec test You shall see number of test cases and number of failures.
+4. Open the link [Introduction to RSpec](https://www.theodinproject.com/courses/ruby-programming/lessons/introduction-to-rspec) if you want to learn more about RSpec.

 ## Authors